SalomePlatform/adao/doc/en/snippets/ExecuteInContainer.rst

   .. warning::

-    in its present version, this command is experimental, and therefore remains subject to changes in future versions.
+    In its present version, this command is experimental, and therefore remains subject to changes in future versions.